HortonworksUniversity/Essentials/demos/storm/README.md

 Verify that the topology is being monitored via the [Storm UI](http://127.0.0.1:8744/ "Storm UI").
 Drill into the topology itself as well as the spout and bolts to see counts.
-Be sure to also review the WHATSIT CALLED?
-VISUAL DISPLAY which uses visual metaphors such as:
+Be sure to also review the Visualization Tool output which uses visual metaphors such as:

 * Blue circles for spouts
-* Green (to Red) circles for bolts
+* Green _(to Red)_ circles for bolts
 * Sizes of circles are in relation to how the performance compares with other components of the topology
-* Width of line is comparative to how much data is being delivered for each stream
+* Width of line is relative to how much data is being delivered for each stream

 Via the Ambari HDFS View, verify data is being populated in `/truck-events-v4`.